 The new hall will occupy the existing footprint but will be 4.2 metres longer, with its main entrance by a new path from Burton Stone Lane along the end of the church.

-It is hoped that this will fit in with the new development at Duncombe Barracks where an area called Church Square is planned near the west end of St Luke’s to provide an attractive public area to sit and relax.
+The plan will fit in with the new development at Duncombe Barracks where an area called Church Garden Square is planned near the west end of St Luke’s to provide an attractive public area to sit and relax.
+An opening will be created in the Barracks boundary wall by the developer which will bring the two spaces together.

-David Smallwood is a member of St Luke’s building group which is managing the project to replace the hall: “We will have new a new kitchen and toilets, including a disabled toilet, better storage space and the hall will have a corridor link to the church with disabled access to both buildings.
+David Titterington-Cook is a member of St Luke’s buildings group which is managing the project to replace the hall and also a church warden: “We will have new a new kitchen and toilets, including a wheelchair accessible toilet, better storage space and the hall will have a corridor link to the church with level wheelchair access to both buildings.

 “The new hall will meet modern building regulations and be much more energy efficient and provide a Community Hub fit for the 21st century.